phriscage/cloud-derby/cloud/controller-app/README.md

 ## <a name="develop">Develop</a>
 You can develop the Controller App either locally or in the cloud.
 [NodeJS](https://nodejs.org/en/) can run in a stand-alone mode for development or in a [Kubernetes](https://kubernetes.io/) environment.
-Stand-alone is typically frictionless and the <mark>preferred</mark> method.
+Stand-alone [Setup Node](#setup_node) is typically frictionless and the _preferred_ method.

 ### <a name="setup_node">Setup Node</a>